tvergilio/real-time-infrastructure/README.md

 * **Redis**, an in-memory data store, used as a cache to store the restaurant relevance data.

 ## System Design and Architecture
-This system leverages state-of-the-art streaming technology: Kafka for data ingestion, Flink for data processing, and Redis to cache a sorted set of trending restaurants.
+This system is designed to be scalable and handle high velocity data streams.
+It leverages state-of-the-art streaming technology: Kafka for data ingestion, Flink for data processing, and Redis to cache a sorted set of trending restaurants.
-It is designed to handle dynamic and real-time information about trending restaurants, updating every 30 seconds based on relevance scores calculated by the Flink job.
+It dynamically updates every 30 seconds based on relevance scores calculated by the Flink job, providing real-time information about trending restaurants.

 The more traffic is expected, the lower the window size should be to provide more up-to-date information (windows are currently set to a very short duration for demonstration purposes).